Chris-Ngu/EnterpriseSolution/README.md

 Currently thinking about porting to fullstack application with web-based interface

-Experiental/Dev branch of EnterpriseSolution is Default with the most up-to-date features

-Changes will be implemented there before pushed here

-I will be uploading the MySQL schema when the final touches are being done, stil WIP (or will upload upon direct request :) )
+I will be uploading the MySQL schema when the final touches are being done, stil WIP (or will upload upon direct request :))

 This program will not be used for commerical purposes.
 I am creating this to better understand the concepts of programming, such as modular implementation, networking, APIs, and different frameworks that a company would use